edasrl/edasrl/README.md

 - 👋 Hi, I’m @edasrl
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Python and R.
-- 📫 You can reach me on eda.saral@tilburguniversity.edu
+- 📫 You can reach me on edapiraye@gmail.com

 <!---
 edasrl/edasrl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.